 Windows reimagined

 Reimagining Windows doesn’t mean starting over from scratch.
-Windows® 7 fundamentals like speed, reliability, security, and compatibility make it the best operating system Microsoft has ever created.
+Windows 7 fundamentals, including speed, reliability, security, and compatibility, make it the best operating system Microsoft has ever released.
 The next version of Windows (codenamed Windows 8) is being designed to build on what is great about Windows 7, delivering richer security features, faster startup, and longer battery life that runs on a wider choice of devices and chipsets.
 Windows 8 extends these fundamental features with a new touch-optimized interface.
-Windows 8 also provides the platform to create a whole new generation of full-screen apps that are based on modern web standards and available through the new Windows Store.
+Windows 8 provides the platform to create a whole new generation of full-screen apps based on modern web standards, and these apps are available through the new Windows Store.
 We’ve redesigned the PC experience and built on everything you already love.

+The Start screen

 New and beautiful user interface

-Windows 8 introduces a new Metro style user interface (UI), which shows the information important to you, embodies simplicity, and gives you control.
-The Windows Metro design style allows apps to take advantage of a full set of new Windows features for display, navigation, and much more.
+Windows 8 introduces a new Metro style user interface (UI) that shows the information important to you, embodies simplicity, and gives you control.
+The Metro style design allows apps to take advantage of a full set of new Windows features for display, navigation, and much more.

 Start screen

-Start is the new app-launching experience for Windows 8.
-The Start screen is alive, dynamically updating tiles so users know the latest information, like their Netflix movie queue or their next calendar appointment.
+The Start screen is the new app-launching experience for Windows 8.
+It appears alive, dynamically updating tiles so users know the latest info, like updates to their Netflix movie queue or their next calendar appointment.
 Users control where they place tiles.
-The entire experience is optimized to use with a finger.
+The entire experience is optimized to use with a finger, but works great with a keyboard and mouse, too.

 Tiles

 Tiles are a visually appealing, touch-friendly way to start an app in the Start screen.
 Both newly designed Windows Metro style apps and existing desktop apps are represented by a tile.
-Tiles leverage the designed look and feel of Windows 8 and display relevant text and images that can be continuously updated throughout the app’s lifecycle.
-Tiles can be two sizes and both are able to be updated.
+Tiles use the designed look and feel of Windows 8, and they can display text and images that can be continuously updated.
+Tiles can be two sizes and both can be updated.

 Content tiles

-Users can pin specific content and deep links from Metro style apps (such as a website, play list, photo album, or a contact from a social networking service) onto the Start screen as tiles.
-Pinning is invoked via the app bar within an app.
-Content tiles provide another method for users to personalize their Start screen by creating shortcuts to their favorite content.
-Developers can use content tiles to enable users to create deep links within their app in the Start screen.
+Content tiles provide a way for users to personalize their Start screen by creating shortcuts to their favorite content.
+They can pin specific content and deep links from Metro style apps (such as a website, play list, photo album, or a contact from a social networking service) onto the Start screen as tiles.
+Pinning is done using the app bar within an app.

 Tile groups

 Tile order and position within a specified grid can be changed in the Start screen.
 Users have the flexibility to group any number of tiles together.
-These groups, which also form natural scrolling snap points (known as speed bumps), allow users to easily find apps without having to move in and out of folders.
+These groups form natural scrolling snap points (known as speed bumps) and allow users to easily find apps without having to move in and out of folders.
 These groups can be labeled by the user.
-Groups can be the size the user wants them to be.
-Users don't have to have a label but can if they choose.

-Tile updates

-The Start screen tiles representing Metro style apps can update their text and visuals to provide relevant information and notifications to the user about that particular app.

 Animations

 Windows has animations that help transitions happen smoothly across the entire Metro style UI.
-Developers can use the same Windows animations in their apps that are used throughout the Metro style UI.
+Developers can use these same Windows animations in their apps.

 Lock screen

-Users can personalize the lock screen that's shown when the PC is locked by selecting an image.
+Users can personalize their PC by selecting an image to show when the PC is locked.
 For unread emails and other app notifications, Windows displays at-a-glance information similar to the information on mobile devices.
 To get back to the Start screen, users slide up to unlock.